CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/transport_execution.rst

 Just in time compilation and execution to AMD devices are enabled as of `MC/DC v0.11.0 <https://github.com/mcdc-project/mcdc/tree/v0.11.0>`_.
 Significant adaptations from the process of Nvidia compilation are required to target AMD GPUs.
-PTX is a proprietary Nvidia standard, so when targeting AMD GPUs, we rely on intermediate compiler representation (IR) from LLVM for an AMD GPU hardware-target (also called an LLVM target triple).
+PTX is a proprietary NVIDIA standard, so AMD targets use an LLVM intermediate representation (IR) generated for the selected AMD GPU target triple.
-AMD's compiler toolchain is based in the LLVM-Clang ecosystem, so we will be calling LLVM-Clang-based tools (e.g., ``hipcc`` is a wrapper function for ``clang``).
+AMD's compiler toolchain is based on LLVM and Clang, and MC/DC invokes tools such as ``hipcc``, which wraps ``clang``.
 Note that while the LLVM-Clang commands are generic, AMD variations of compilers, linkers, etc. must be invoked.
 For example, to invoke the correct Clang compiler point to the ROCm installed variation (often on LinuxOS at ``opt/rocm/llvm/bin/clang``).